kyleengza/pi-live-detect-rstp/README.md

 ## Hailo
 `app/infer/hailo_infer.py` loads HailoRT dynamically; implement your SDK-specific pre/post/inference for YOLOv8s.

+## Troubleshooting
+- If ffprobe (tcp) fails but (udp) works, your RTSP server may be MJPEG over UDP only; ingestion still works via OpenCV/FFmpeg.
+- If no frames in dashboard, check `pi-live-ingest@<name>.service` logs.
+- If Redis missing, rerun installer; it installs and configures RAM-only Redis.
+- Hailo not installed yet: pipeline runs with empty detections until SDK is present.

 ## Development
 Run everything in one process for quick testing: